-If you are highly skilled in an area where that job cannot be filled by a Costa Rican, your employer can apply for a work permit for one year, but this can be very difficult to get.
+If you are highly skilled in an area where that job cannot be filled by a Costa Rican, you or your employer can apply for a work permit for one year, but this can be difficult to get.
 These laws are designed to protect workers here from foreigners who would take jobs that would otherwise be filled by a Costa Rican.
-Sometimes multi-national companies with operations in Costa Rica will bring executives or trainers from North America to work.
-But this is rare.
+It should also be noted that a work permit is not a form of residence and the two should be handled separately.

 For these reasons, most expats either start a business or work online in some capacity.
 And that business doesn’t necessarily have to be a bricks and mortar restaurant, shop, or hotel.
 Many work as wedding planners, surf instructors, photographers… Some have their own online businesses, others are freelance writers or graphic designers.
 With online jobs you have the advantage of being paid in dollars and living in a lower cost of living location.
 Many take advantage of their portable income by having a flexible schedule—more time to enjoy the beach or a hike in the rainforest—and take the opportunity to travel throughout the country, the region, and the world.

 Unless you have your Costa Rican citizenship or permanent residence, it’s generally advised to follow these guidelines—in addition to consulting an immigration attorney if you are pursuing a category in which you feel unsure about the law and how it would apply to you:

 People who can work in Costa Rica without citizenship or permanent residence:

 - Home-based businesses over the internet: Freelance writer, web or graphic design, trader—no physical location in Costa Rica, no employees: you’re in the clear.
 Just keep in mind that the income you’re earning online should be coming from outside of Costa Rica.